ardiesan/ardiesan.github.io/_posts/2022-10-01-Protect-Your-Github-Commits.md

 ## Multi-Project, Multi-Email, Multi-Keys/Machine

-If you work with the above scenarios, you can use the `--local` option when executing `git config` for every local checkout you have.
+If you work with the above scenarios, you can use the `--local` option when executing `git config` for every local project repository you are working on.